ingobaab/doc/docs/bogoupdate.md

 # bogoupdate

+## Out of date and only here for reference

 This script is meant to be run via `cron` every 10 minutes so it can manage the `IMAP` based spam filtering and retraining folders.
 The spam filtering system itself is based on [BogoFilter].
 The path to a users mailbox is typically `/home/u/DOMAINNAME/home/USERNAME/Maildir` where there can be a number of **optional** BogoFilter training folders outlined below.
 The presence of the `Junk` folder triggers most of the filtering actions, in other words if a `KeepSpam` folder exists but `Junk` does not then no spam will be saved to `KeepSpam`.
 Note that the spelling and case of these folders must be exactly as indicated.

 ## Junk